 BANK DEPOSITS: In 2022, bank deposits in Greenlee County (as of June 30) were up 16.2% from 2021.
 The year 2022 was the fourth consecutive year of strong, double-digit growth.
 Deposits in recent years were helped along by COVID stimulus payments and programs.

 HOME PRICES & DAYS ON MARKET: In March 2023, the median list price of homes for sale in Greenlee County was $142,516, according to National Association of Realtors.
 That was down 10.9% from March 2022.
 As of May 2023, there were 18 homes listed for sale in Greenlee County, down from 27 in May 2022.
 (Data in this section updated annually; for the most recent monthly data, visit Greenlee County, AZ Real Estate Market.)

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Greenlee and Graham County's combined travel industry (including business and leisure travel in both counties) generated $80.4 million in direct spending in 2021, up 65.9% following a 43% COVID-related decline in 2020.
-Greenlee and Graham County's travel industry supported 910 jobs between the two counties in 2021 (up 10.8% after a 19.1% drop the year prior) with associated household earnings of $18.3 million (up 13% after declining 7.1% the previous year).
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Greenlee County and neighboring Graham County's combined travel industry (including business and leisure travel) generated $93.8 million in direct spending in 2022, up 16.5% from 2021 (the year 2021 saw a 65.9% increase, rebounding from a 43.0% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+The Greenlee and Graham county travel industry supported 919 jobs in the region in 2022 (up 0.9% from the year prior) with household earnings of $19.4 million (up 5.8% from 2021), according to the study.